 While often referred to as frozen shoulder, the accurate term for the condition is adhesive capsulitis.
 Frozen shoulder is an inflammatory condition that affects 3-5% of the population.
 Increased adhesions and thickening of the joint capsule cause the shoulder to stiffen.
-The stiffening can be very painful, and will cause reduced range of motion in the affected shoulder.
-The progression of frozen shoulder often lasts 24 months and follows a general timeline through each phase.
+The stiffening can be very painful and will cause a reduced range of motion in the affected shoulder.
+The progression of a frozen shoulder often lasts 24 months and follows a general timeline through each phase.

 There is a primary and secondary frozen shoulder.
-Primary frozen shoulder is caused spontaneously with progressive and painful loss of shoulder motion.
+Primary frozen shoulder is caused spontaneously with the progressive and painful loss of shoulder motion.
 Secondary frozen shoulder can be caused by trauma (e.g. surgery), disease (e.g. diabetes) or neurological condition (e.g. stroke).

 Progression of Frozen Shoulder

 There are 4 stages of frozen shoulder, which include:

 General aching pain around the shoulder and increased pain with movement lasting for up to 3 months.

 Pain that is constant in the shoulder, even without movement.
 Shoulder joint becomes increasingly stiff.
 This phase will last for 3 to 9 months.